redwoodjs/redwoodjs-com-archive/docs/cells.md

 Only `QUERY` and `Success` are required.
 If you don't export `Empty`, empty results are sent to `Success`, and if you don't export `Failure`, error is output to the console.

-`Loading`, `Empty`, `Failure`, and `Success` all have access to the same set of props, with `Failure` and `Success` getting exclusive access to `error` and `data` respectively.
-So, in addition to displaying the right component, a Cell funnels the right props to the right component.

-This set of props is composed of:
+In addition to displaying the right component, a Cell also makes sure to funnel the right props to the right component.  `Loading`, `Empty`, `Failure`, and `Success` all have access to the props passed down from the Cell component in good ol' React fashion, and most of the information and functions returned by `useQuery`.
+In addition to all those props, `Empty` and `Success` also gets the `data` returned from the query and an `updating` boolean prop saying whether the Cell is currently fetching new data or not. `Failure` also has the `updating` props and additionally gets exclusive access to `error` and `errorCode`.

+With this many props coming in, there is a risk of name clashes.
+One thing to look out for is if you have a prop on the Cell component with the same name as some root level data returned by your query.
+In this case the gql data will override your prop.
+However, as all props are sent as variables to the query, you can destructure the `variables` prop that `useQuery` returns to retrieve it.
+Or you can rename the prop you set on the parent Cell component.
+Another thing to look out for is if you have any props or query results with the same name as any of the things returned by `useQuery` (more info below).
+In that case the props and results will be overwritten.

-1) what's returned from Apollo Client's `Query` component, which is quite a few things&mdash;see their [API reference](https://www.apollographql.com/docs/react/api/react-components/#render-prop-function) for the full list (note that, as we just mentioned, `error` and `data` are only available to `Failure` and `Success` respectively)
+It was mentioned above that the Cell components receives "most" of what's returned from `useQuery`.
+If you're using the default Apollo Client you can see exactly what `useQuery` returns in Apollo Client's [API reference](https://www.apollographql.com/docs/react/api/react-components/#render-prop-function).
+Note that, as we just mentioned, `error` and `data` gets some special treatment by Redwood.
-2) props passed down from the parent component in good ol' React fashion

 ### QUERY